 This guide summarizes recent key developments in corporate reporting, with respect to trends in sustainability reporting and sustainability-related financial reporting.
-It will be useful to finance professionals responsible for corporate reporting on a number of levels (for example preparation, data measurement or compliance), and in positions that cover areas including internal and external audit, risk management, governance, strategy and investor relations.
+This guide will be useful to finance professionals responsible for corporate reporting on a number of levels (for example preparation, data measurement or compliance), and in positions that cover areas including internal and external audit, risk management, governance, strategy and investor relations.

-The guide shows how sustainability reporting and the growing demand from investors and other stakeholders for information on sustainability matters are impacting the role of the accountant and shaping the future of corporate reporting.
+This guide shows how sustainability reporting and the growing demand from investors and other stakeholders for information on environmental, social and governance (ESG) matters are impacting the role of the accountant and shaping the future of corporate reporting.
 It also highlights how this subject matter is likely to evolve going forward, providing useful links to further sources of information.

-This document was first published in July 2021 then updated in June 2022 and November 2023 to reflect the latest developments.
+This guide was first published in July 2021 then updated in June 2022 and November 2023 to reflect the latest developments.